Iran deal reached, Obama hails step towards 'more hopeful world'

 The Republican-controlled Congress has 60 days to review the accord, but if it votes to reject it Obama can use his veto, which can be overridden only by two-thirds of lawmakers in both houses.
 That means dozens of Obama's fellow Democrats would have to rebel against one of their president's signature achievements to kill it, an unlikely prospect.
 Leading Democratic presidential candidate Hillary Clinton called the deal "an important step that puts the lid on Iran's nuclear programmes".

-The Senate was not expected to vote on the deal before September.
+The Senate was not expected to vote on the deral before September.

 While the main negotiations were between the United States and Iran, the four other U.N.
 Security Council permanent members, Britain, China, France and Russia, are also parties to the deal, as is Germany.